datahiv3/Legalese-Node-LN1/CURRENT_PRIORITIES.md

 We aim to seamlessly integrate the indexing and curation system with our blockchain infrastructure.
 For detailed information about our testnet deployment, see [DataHive's Testnet1 Launch Announcement](https://www.datahive.network/post/datahive-launches-testnet1-on-op-sepolia-facilitated-by-altlayer-advancing-integration-with-0g-aios).

 ### Storage Strategy
-- Implementing 0G (Zero-Knowledge Proofs and Governance) as primary storage through AIOS integration
+- Implementing 0G as primary storage through AIOS integration
 - Utilizing OP Sepolia testnet infrastructure facilitated by AltLayer
 - Designing modular storage interfaces for future integrations (IPFS, etc.)
 - Optimizing data structures for efficient 0G integration